dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 Later DHIS2 versions require the following software versions to operate.

-  - Java JDK or JRE version 8 or later.
+* An operating system for which a Java JDK or JRE version 8 or 11 exists.
+Linux is recommended.

-  - An operating system for which a Java JDK or JRE version 8 exists.
+* Java JDK.
+OpenJDK is recommended.
+For DHIS 2 version 2.35 version and later, JDK 11 is highly recommended, while JDK 8 is supported.
+For DHIS 2 versions older than 2.35, JDK 8 is recommended.

-  - PostgreSQL database version 9.6 or later.
+* PostgreSQL database version 9.6 or later.
+A later PostgreSQL version such as version 13 is recommended.

   - PostGIS database extension version 2.2 or later.
   - Tomcat servlet container version 8.5.50 or later, or other Servlet API 3.1 compliant servlet containers.